logo

 I seems that the rescue centers know the irresponsible cat breeders but are unable to do much if anything about it.
 They silently pick up the pieces.

-How big is the problem of irresponsible cat breeding?
-I don't know but some say it is a big problem and if that is the case organizations such as PETA and HSUS in the States have a right to criticize cat breeding.
-Cat breeders shouldn't be fighting these organizations but working together to find a compromise position that benefits the cats.
+Cat breeders shouldn’t be fighting these organizations but working together to find a compromise position that benefits the cats.
 Everything that is done is done for the cats.
-This is where commerce and domestic cats don't mix really.
+This is where commerce and domestic cats don’t mix really.
 It is interesting to think that HSUS and PETA are convinced that what they do they do for the benefit of animals.
 Cat breeders think the same.
 But the two are almost at war.
 Who is right?
+One thing is for sure, there are polarized views and it would be nice to find agreement.

 Apparently the cat associations and societies have rules of ethics and guidance for breeders.
 These should be enforced against irresponsible breeders.
 I am not saying cat breeders are irresponsible - just some are and for the sake of the good ones the poor ones, big or small, should be weeded out.

 One problem is cat health.
 If the cat becomes ill the new keeper might seek help from the breeder who sold the cat.
-It should be apparent from the illness as to whether it is the breeder's responsibility to deal with it and the contract of sale should reflect this.
-The breeder should provide a contract that specifies that she takes care of certain illnessses that occur within a certain time frame as they would be illnesses that could only occur when the cat was in the care of the breeder.
+It should be apparent from the illness as to whether it is the breeder’s responsibility to deal with it and the contract of sale should reflect this.
+The breeder should provide a contract that specifies that she takes care of certain illnesses that occur within a certain time frame as they would be illnesses that could only occur when the cat was in the care of the breeder.

 A breeder may not take an ill cat back for fear of infecting cats in her care.
 She should have facilities to deal with an ill cat in any case as part of the breeding program, I would have thought, and if not she should have facilities to deal with returned and ill cats.
 This should be in the contract.

 The good and responsible breeders are the victims of the bad ones.
 Perhaps there is a need for a ranking system, a feedback system, which is made public.
 Perhaps there should be a poll or league table as to who the good and bad are.
+We frequently see ranking for schools and universities.
+When it comes to producing animals only the highest standards will suffice.
+This is a different ball came to producing inanimate objects.

 Note: In this article I have adopted "she" as a fictional cat breeder.
 This is because a lot of cat breeders are women but this prefix refers to both sexes.